A review on a restaurant I have visited five times the past one month.

 The place was really cool and unique.
 Very interesting decors and arrangements.

-Yuss, those are actual books above painted over with a portrait.
+Yuss, those are actual books with a portrait spray painted over them.

 A mining themed restaurant, awesome, it was my first.
 And then when I looked at the menu, I exclaimed in surprise and joy to see a couple of Northeastern dishes!
 That was when I assumed the restaurant got the "minority" part of its name, because of its minority community indigenous dishes?
 The menu had a lot of interesting items, ranging from all across India like Bihar and Kalimpong to International destinations like Ethiopia and Kenya!